CIRCL/PyCIRCLean/README.md

 PyCIRCLean is the core Python code used by [CIRCLean](https://github.com/CIRCL/Circlean/), an open-source USB key and document sanitizer created by [CIRCL](https://www.circl.lu/).
 This module has been separated from the device-specific scripts and can be used for dedicated security applications to sanitize documents from hostile environments to trusted environments.
 PyCIRCLean is currently Python 3.3+ compatible.
-Some of its dependencies are Linux-only, and running the tests will require access to a Linux box or VM.
+Also, while [kittengroomer](./kittengroomer) can run on any platform supported by python-magic/libmagic, [filecheck.py](./bin/filecheck.py) has some dependencies that are Linux-only, and running the full test suite will require access to a Linux box or VM.

 # Installation